 Day 2 – Are You Up For It?

 Head just north of Ottawa to Aerial Experiences at Camp Fortune, where suspended walkways, rope bridges and net gangways will get your heart pumping over three exhilarating adventures that finish with a thrilling zip-line ride!
-Next it’s off to face your fears at the highest bungee jump (200 feet) in North America at the Great Canadian Bungee.
+Next it’s off to face your fears at the highest bungee jump (200 feet) in Canada at the Great Canadian Bungee.
 Then head west this time, to the Quebec side of the Ottawa River, to Chutes Coulonge on the VIA Ferrata.
 Via Ferrata, Latin for “iron roads,” is quite literally an iron trail along a prehistoric rock face.
 But first, you have to get there by zip line and a cable footbridge.

 Pedaling & Pampering – Ottawa is the cyclist’s city, with over 170 kilometres of paved recreation pathways.
 You can cycle past all the famous national sights and landmarks, along the Rideau Canal, a UNESCO World Heritage Site, along the Ottawa River and all the way into nearby Gatineau Park.
 Bring your own bike or rent one here from RentABike, located right downtown.
 After all that excitement, take a break at Nordik Spa-Nature, North America’s largest Scandinavian style spa.